vvaswani/jade/README.md

 ## Features

 * Browser-based dashboard for client and case management
 * Electronic, searchable repository of documents and other case artifacts
 * Consolidated time recording and reporting system
 * Desktop and mobile access
+* Support for multiple languages

 [Screenshots and more information](https://www.slideshare.net/vvaswani/jade-10-2017-80571396)